Snow Mold Prevention and Treatment

 - Prune or remove large trees that shade the turf to improve air and light circulation.

 While the best treatment is prevention, sometimes snow mold is unavoidable.
-It typically goes away on its own in the spring once the temperatures warm and soil dries.
+It typically goes away on its own in the spring once the temperatures warm up and the soil dries.
 Take care of this fungus with the following tips:

 - Reseed the patches where turf has died if regrowth does not occur.